WhiteHouse/budgetdata/USER_GUIDE.md

 Readers who are not already familiar with the Federal Budget should gain a familiarity with the concepts and organization of the budget before proceeding.
 The following documents may be helpful:

-**Analytical Perspectives, Budget of the United States Government, Fiscal Year 2016**.
+**Analytical Perspectives, Budget of the United States Government, Fiscal Year 2017**.
 This document contains analyses that are designed to highlight specified program areas or provide other significant presentations of Budget data that place the Budget in perspective.
 It includes a discussion of the concepts underlying the organization of the Budget and the presentation of Budget data, economic assumptions underlying the Budget estimates, Federal receipts and collections, including user fees and tax expenditures, Federal spending, the Budget Enforcement Act, and other topics.
 A particularly useful chapter is "Budget Concepts," which contains a discussion of budget concepts.
 Also of particular use is a report entitled, “Table 29-1.
 Federal Budget By Agency and Account,” which contains a listing of all appropriation and fund accounts in the Budget.
-(This report is available online in the Supplemental Materials section at:  http://www.whitehouse.gov/omb/budget/Analytical_Perspectives/.)
+(This report is available online in the Analytical Perspectives Supplemental Materials section at:  http://www.whitehouse.gov/omb/budget/Analytical_Perspectives/.)

 **OMB Circular A-11** provides instructions to agencies in preparing Budget submissions, including details for entry into the Budget database.